woshilaiceshide/scala-web-repl/README.md

 * a hot code modification mechanism

 ## How does It Work?
 It uses a scala interpreter to execute codes internally.
 If NO connected clients, this internal interpreter will be closed after 60 seconds(configurable).
-When you typed in the terminal, the lines will be transmitted to the running application, get compiled, and executed finnaly.
+When you typed in the terminal, the lines will be transmitted to the running application, got compiled, and executed finnaly.

 ## Show
 ![image](https://raw.githubusercontent.com/woshilaiceshide/scala-web-repl/master/scala-web-repl.jpg)